anwesha24-code/Zerodha/readme.md

 vertical bar graph for holdings doughnut graph for watchlist

-testcases written in test folder using react-jest
+testcases written in test folder using react-jest.